 Falling down can be painful, but for an older adult, falling can have devastating effects, including a fractured hip, which can lead to a wide range of additional health concerns.
 A full one-fourth of all seniors who experience a fractured hip die within six months of the fracture; a disturbing, yet preventable fact.

 Making a few simple alterations to the senior’s home can help foster a safer environment and help prevent dangerous senior falls.
-Following are some easy home modification suggestions from the Beaumont home health team at Montebello Home Care to help reduce the risk of senior falls.
+To follow are some easy home modification suggestions from Montebello Home Care, the Beaumont, TX home health care experts, to help reduce the risk of senior falls.

 - Replace all light bulbs on a regular basis to ensure there is plenty of lighting in the senior’s home